-The effects of social media on the progressively stricter healthy eating are vast.
-If by one side Instagram and Facebook are having an important role in the positive increase of conscious eating, on the other hand, to always keep the attention, digital influencers are constantly bringing “new diets” and “new advices”, towards a progressive restrictive and challenging eating.
-This is turning the current moment on the era of extremes, reveals Corpometria Obesity Prevention Institute.
+The effects of social media on the progressively stricter healthy eating are profound.
+If on one side Instagram and Facebook are having an important role in the positive increase of conscious eating, on the other hand, to always keep the public attention, digital influencers are constantly bringing “new diets” and “new advice”, heading down an increasingly stricter route where eating well becomes a challenge.
+This is transforming the current diet fads more on the side of extreme, reveals Corpometria Obesity Prevention Institute.

 ORLANDO, Fla., June 5, 2019 – A recent analysis made by doctors from Corpometria Institute, the first center for the prevention of bariatric surgery in the world shows, that the world has never been dieting so much as today.
 And yet obesity prevalence keeps increasing, in a similar speed as diet attempts.
 As many as 45 million Americans are always in the on-and-off process of diets.
 This apparent paradoxical correlation is based on the deluding assumption that dieting automatically means weight loss.
 For most, diets will bring further over-compensatory weight gain.

 “To understand the link between extreme diets and obesity, we should first understand the massive influence of social media on body image.
 Social media, particularly Instagram, has a direct and strict correlation with self-reported body image satisfaction – in a negative way.
 The more you are exposed to social media, you are less likely to be happy with your curves and sizes.
 This happens because the world of social media is a wild place where over-filtered and faux photos prevail, whereas reality is left for the real world.
 In result, we’ve never been as unhappy with us as we are now,” explains the endocrinologist Flávio Cadegiani, MD, MSc, Ph.D., who leads Corpometria Institute in Brazil.